MouXuanKang/SoundFieldINN/README.md

 # Sound field information neural network
-Sound field information predict with PINNs framwork, in this project-test i try to use ~~peridynamic differential operator...~~
+Sound field information predict with PINNs framwork, in this project i try to use peridynamic differential operator(PDDO)...
-PDDO seems not working,so i retrying split-stepping...
+1. PDDO to include nonlocal feature
+2. Split-stepping in horizontal direction, VP-PINNs in vertical direction

 ## Table of Contents